AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 \verbinclude "DOX_APPEND_FIELD.txt"

-Class \b Format is included implicitly with the inclusion of header file \alibheader{strings/astring.hpp}.

 <b>3.
 Other ALib Types:</b><br>
-For various types found in other \alibmods, specializations of \b T_Append are provided.<br>
+For various types found in other \alibmods, specializations of \b AppendableTraits are provided.<br>
-All elements of important enum types are appendable, as soon as

-        #include "alib/enums/serialization.hpp"

-is stated in the compilation unit.
-For more information, see section \ref alib_enums_records_details_serialization "4.3.1 Serialization/Deserialization" of the Programmer's Manual of module \alib_enums.
+All elements of important enum types are appendable.For more information, see the section \ref alib_enums_records_details_serialization "4.3.1 Serialization/Deserialization" of the Programmer's Manual of module \alib_enumrecords.

 <b>4.
 3rd-Party Types:</b><br>
-In source folder <c>alib/compatibility</c> some special header files are provided that contain specializations of \b T_Append for type of the C++ standard library (namespace \c std) as well of types of 3rd-party libraries.
+The special \ref alib_manual_modules_impludes_further "compatibility headers" contain specializations of \b AppendableTraits for types of the C++ standard library (namespace \c std), as well of types of 3rd-party libraries.

 \note
   While the C++ language demands to implement specializations of templated structs within the namespace that the original struct was defined in, the reference documentation "fakes" these specializations into the (otherwise non-existent!) inner namespace \ref alib::strings::APPENDABLES.
-  Other \alib modules do the same documentation trick, and hence all specializations of \b T_Append (of all four areas described above) can be found with the
+  Other \alib modules do the same documentation trick, and hence all specializations of \b AppendableTraits (of all four areas described above) can be found with the
   \ref alib::strings::APPENDABLES "reference documentation" of that namespace (and inner namespaces).